 Use magazine files, in trays, pencil cases or just an empty shoebox to organise your child’s paper-based work and stationery.

 This will help them to lay their hands easily on the book, worksheet or protractor they need, as well as stopping their learning materials encroaching on family space.

+Having your child's homework diary or timetable on your child’s desk or stuck to the wall can help them see exactly what they should be doing at a glance.
+A visual timetable (where you use pictures of each activity as well as or instead of words) can be really helpful to establish a routine.
 You could also put a clock or watch on the table, or use a timer so your child can see how much time to spend on each task.

 You might also want to stick up a free printable reward chart where your child can earn stickers and/or treats for each task they complete.

 Even if your child can work independently in their bedroom, if they’re going to be working online or using the internet for research, it’s worth considering setting up a laptop or computer station in a family area like the kitchen or dining room.